ashish98-y/rts2a/README.md

   a basic pipeline will have a trigger followed by pipeline script with multiple stages like build, test, release etc. to check what more can be present in a pipeline refer https://jenkinsci.github.io/job-dsl-plugin/#path/pipelineJob

+  i would recommend you to run your pipeline manually and then write a job dsl script for the same.